About College Hockey Inc.

 "We can definitely attest that CHI is instrumental in moving players towards their goals." - Parent in California

-In the 2013-14 season a record 305 NHL players came from college hockey backgrounds, making college hockey the fastest growing development path to the NHL and a bigger source of talent than all of Europe.
+During the 2018-19 season, a record 33% of NHL players came from college hockey backgrounds, making college hockey the fastest growing development path to the NHL and a bigger source of talent than all of Europe.
 College Hockey Inc.’s message highlights the success of those players to illustrate that college hockey is a proven path to the NHL.

 — matt zelko (@mattzelko) December 18, 2012